up/air/README.md

 ### Step 3 - Select the breakpoints for any number of display resolutions, and the appropriate file suffixes.

+There are many differents screen-widths and so no general recommendations for breakpoints.
+Here are some of the major:

+	1440px /* Popular Laptop size, fullscreen 15" MacBook Pro */
+	1030px /* iPad landscape */
+	770px  /* iPad portait */
+	480px  /* Many mobile devices in landscape */
+	320px  /* Most mobile devices in portrait. */

 #### Examples 1 - 3

 	<script>